philippgille/hello-netcoreapp/README.md

 ##### Build one artifact

 To build just one artifact, you can pass the necessary arguments to the script, like so:
+- Windows:
     - `.\scripts\build.ps1 -publishType "fdd" -frameworkOrRuntime "netcoreapp2.0"`
     - `.\scripts\build-with-docker.ps1 -publishType "scd" -frameworkOrRuntime "linux-x64"`
+- Linux:
     - `./scripts/build.sh "fdd" "netcoreapp2.0"`
     - `./scripts/build-with-docker.sh "scd" "linux-x64"`

 The same restrictions apply as when building all artifacts with calling the build script without arguments, so the AppImage and Chocolatey packages aren't built in all cases.